MartyMcKnife/BeatSaberSpotify/README.md

 # BeatSaberSpotify
- A simple script to turn your spotify playlist into a beat saber playlist
+ Finally, a way to turn your Spotify playlist into a BeatSaber playlist!

- Usage Guide: https://github.com/MartyMcKnife/BeatSaberSpotify/wiki
+ Complete with BeatSaver and BeatSage integration Usage Guide: https://github.com/MartyMcKnife/BeatSaberSpotify/wiki

  # Requirements